TL;DR:

 • Unlimited text messaging

 Microsoft Teams is a communication platform developed by Microsoft.
-It’s designed to be an all-in-one workspace for team messaging, meetings, file sharing, and real-time collaboration.
+It’s designed to be an all-in-one workspace for team messaging, meetings, file sharing, and real-time collaboration, with calling available through Teams Phone.

 Best for: Teams who want reliable calls, chat, and meetings under Microsoft’s ecosystem.